SOSTOOLS Version 4.00 Sum of Squares Optimization Toolbox for MATLAB

 \section{Calling Solver}

 A sum of squares program that has been completely defined can be solved using \verb"sossolve.m".
-For example, to solve \verb"Program5", the command is \begin{matlab} >> Program5 = sossolve(Program5,options); \end{matlab} This function converts the SOSP into an equivalent SDP, calls the solver defined in field \verb"options.solver" with solver-specific options as fields of the structure \verb"options.params" (e.g. when setting 'SeDuMi' in options.solver it is possible to define the tolerance by setting field options.params.tol), and converts the result given by the semidefinite programming solver back into solutions to the original SOSP.
-Default values for solver and parameters are used when calling \verb"sossolve.m" with only one argument as \begin{matlab} >> Program5 = sossolve(Program5), \end{matlab} or when the input \verb"options" does not contain fields \verb"options" or \verb"params".
-An example illustrating the a user-defined solver and its options is given in Section \ref{sec:EXSOSSetCont}
+If no options are specified, then, for example, to solve \verb"Program5", the command is called with just one argument: \begin{matlab} >> Program5 = sossolve(Program5), \end{matlab} This function converts the SOSP into an equivalent SDP, calls the default semidefinite programming solver (SeDuMi), and converts the result given by the semidefinite programming solver back into a solution to the original SOSP.